Oklahoma Law Enforcement Memorial

 OLEM – 2N-3-16 NLEOM – 37W20

-Melvin Cleo Meeks - Deputy Sheriff
+Melvin "Cleo" Meeks - Deputy Sheriff

-Washita County Sheriff’s Office
+Washita County Sheriff’s Office October 21, 1967

 Deputy Sheriff Cleo Meeks, 54, had been a Washita County Deputy Sheriff almost twelve years on Saturday, October 21, 1967.
 About 8 p.m. that evening Deputy Sheriff Cleo Meeks was assisting Kiowa County Deputy Sheriff Virgil Weitner in serving an arrest warrant on Michael Caldwell, 19, in Hobart in Kiowa County, for a burglary in Washita County.
 As the two deputy sheriffs approached the Caldwell house the young man’s father, Sid Caldwell, opened fire on the deputies, wounding both.
 Deputy Sheriff Cleo Meeks was shot in the head and chest.
 Young Michael Caldwell dragged the wounded deputies to safety and called police and medical assistance, but Deputy Sheriff Cleo Meeks died before help could arrive.